Authoritarian Populism Index.

 During the 2010s, the radical right split into several factions.
 Ataka, which had been a supporting party in parliament for GERB in rounds, saw its voter support halved in the 2014 election, while two other nationalist parties with similar ideology and policies – VMRO and NFSB – entered parliament.
 The Internal Macedonian Revolutionary Organization (VMRO) was formed in 1991, and claims the legacy of a 19th-century nationalist organization of the same name.
 Just like Ataka, the party promotes hate-speech against the Roma and Turkish minorities (which they describe as ”a fight against gypsyfication”.
 They are also strongly critical of LGBTQ rights and gender theories.
 The National Front for the Salvation of Bulgaria (NFSB) was established in 2011, as a splinter from Ataka, following a conflict between Siderov and NFSB founder and party leader Valeri Simeonov.

 In the 2017 election, all three radical right parties came together in an electoral alliance that won just over nine percent.
-After the election, these three parties, i.e. Ataka, NFSB and VMRO, entered a coalition government with GERB.
+After the election, these three parties, i.e. Ataka, NFSB and VMRO, entered a coalition government with GERB, despite GERB previously having excluded cooperation with an openly pro-Russian party such as Ataka.
 VMRO’s party leader Krasimir Karakachanov became deputy prime minister with responsibility for internal security.
 Ataka left the government in 2019, while the other two parties remained until 2021.

 Reload Bulgaria (PB) was a right wing populist party that entered parliament in 2014 but was voted out three years later.
 In the EP elections of 2014, they cooperated with VMRO, which enabled the party to also receive representation in the European Parliament between 2014-19.
 NFSB eventually joined forces with Will (Volya), which was formed back in 2007 under a different name.
 Politically, Volya is close to the other national conservative parties and entered parliament in 2017, giving confidence-and-supply to the government, but failed to re-enter in 2021.
 The national conservative and pro-Russian Bulgarian Rise won representation in the 2022 elections but was voted out again a year later.

-Ataka received 0.5 percent in all three elections in 2021 and thus appears to be out of the political scene, having held seats in every parliament since 2005.
+Ataka received 0.5 percent or less in all elections since 2021 and thus appears to be out of the political scene, having held seats in every parliament since 2005.
 In the 2023 election, it joined in a pro-Russian alliance with, among others, the remnants of the Communist Party, but the voter support remained around half a percent.

 However, the downward trend of the radical right was broken in the early 2020s by yet another new party, Revival (V), which has ascended to become the most successful far right party in post-communist Bulgaria.
 V was formed in 2014 by its current chairman Kostadin Kostadinov.
 Kostadinov had earlier been a member of NDSV and IMRO but left the two nationalist parties since he found them too moderate.
 The party was founded on August 2, i.e. the day of the 1903 Ilinden rising against the Ottoman empire, an event of great symbolic value for Bulgarian nationalists.
 Kostadinov has written several books, including a text book for elementary school, on Bulgarian history and nationalism.